 “You need tones that visually push the walls away from you, and these are the pale and light ones.”

-Steer clear of dark floors
+How to renovate a small bedroom: steer clear of dark floors

 You should, in most cases, stay away from dark flooring, as it tends to swallow the light.
 Instead, this is very much the place for creams, tones of beige, or soft yellows – with a bit of pattern, if you like.